fossunited/falcon/README.md

-# [<>] LiveCode - Run code directly from your browser
+# [<>] Falcon - Run code directly from your browser

-LiveCode is a service that execute code in any programming language in a sandboxed environment.
+Falcon is a service that execute code in any programming language in a sandboxed environment.

 It uses websockets for bidrectional communication and can support interactive applications with support for keyboard and mouse.

 ## Requirements

-LiveCode runs on any unix computer and the following software are required.
+Falcon runs on any unix computer and the following software are required.

 * Python 3
 * Docker